 George N. Carman

-The life of George N. Carman is inextricably bound in to the history of one of IIT's predecessors, Lewis Institute.
+The life of George N. Carman is inextricably bound in to the history of one of Illinois Tech's predecessors, Lewis Institute.
 Carman guided the destiny of the school for 40 years-from the day its doors opened in 1896 until his retirement in 1935.
 Though the term was not then used, Lewis Institute was the first junior college in the United States.
 It offered a four-year academy (high school) course, a two-year college program, and a four-year college program.
 Carman's leadership went beyond Lewis Institute.
 He was one of the originators of the North Central Association of Colleges and Secondary Schools.
 A protege of University of Chicago president William Rainey Harper, Carman was chosen to craft the original Lewis educational programs.
 Carman is also remembered for his scrupulous attention to the individual student.
 He talked personally with each student before admitting him or her to classes.
 An estimated 100,000 students attended the Institute at Madison Street and Damen Avenue during the four decades of his directorship.

 Dugald C. Jackson, Jr.